-Common Hawthorn Cretaegus monogyna.
-The Common Hawthorn is a thorny shrub or small tree.
+The Common Hawthorn Cretaegus monogyna is a thorny shrub or small tree.
 It is native to Britain and is found across Europe to Western Asia.
 It is also known as the Quickthorn or May.
 As a shrub, it is the commonest plant in farm hedgerows.
 It colonises open ground to form scrub and dense thickets.
 Small trees are found in woodlands or open country.
-It bears white flowers in spring (May blossom) and red berries in autumn.

 The flowers come out in May shortly after the leaves.
 This is later than another thorny shrub the Blackthorn.
 The anthers are pink then turn purple.
 There is usually one style and the fruit has one stone